mc962/hayai/README.md

 ### ControllerBase

 All controllers inherit from this base class.
 They make up the core of a web request in Hayai, consisting of actions to be executed which may render a template or execute another action.
+The base controller is also able to handle Cross Site Request Forgery (CSRF) protection, by specifying `protect_from_forgery` in the child controller class.

 ### Router

 The Router is responsible for writing new routes using received Regular Expression patterns.

+### Flash

+The Flash allos the user to display temporary messages through storage in a temporary cookie  `_hayai_app_flash` cookie.
+Information stored in Flash.now will persist for the current render cycle, while information stored in Flash will persist for the current and next render cycle.

+### Session

+The session utilizes a `_hayai_app` cookie to store persistent information relative to the session.

+### Exceptions

+### Static Assets

+This middleware provides  the option to serve static assets including CSS, JavaScript, and images.
+A FileServer class is provided to serve the appropriate files, and is called in the event that a request comes through requesting a static asset.

 ## To-Dos